 Lonza is fully committed to good corporate governance.
 The Lonza principles and rules are laid down in the company's Articles of Association and the Regulations Governing Internal Organization and Board Committees.

-The independent auditor, KPMG Ltd, Räffelstrasse 28, 8045 Zurich, Switzerland, has held the mandate as the external statutory auditor of Lonza Group Ltd and the Group since 1999.
+The independent auditor, KPMG AG, Badenerstrasse 172, 8004, Zurich, Switzerland, has held the mandate as the external statutory auditor of Lonza Group Ltd and the Group since 1999.
 The external statutory auditor is elected at the Annual General Meeting for a term of one year.
 The criteria for selection of external auditors include independence, quality, reputation and cost of services.
-Michael Blume from KPMG Ltd has been the auditor in charge since April 2014.
-Lonza’s Audit and Compliance Committee, together with KPMG ensure that the auditor in charge is rotated at least every seven years.
-A new auditor in charge has been nominated for the financial year 2021.
-The Board of Directors proposes that KPMG Ltd be re-elected as auditor for the 2021 business year.
+Florin Krapp from KPMG AG has been nominated as lead auditor in charge for the financial year 2022.
+She first held the mandate as lead auditor in the financial year 2021.
+Lonza’s Audit and Compliance Committee, together with KPMG AG ensure that the auditor in charge is rotated at least every seven years.

-Please refer to Capital Structure section, page 220 of the Corporate Governance Report for more details on:
+Please refer to Lonza’s Articles of Association for more details on:

 - Share capital